 All entry requests will be considered by the MYCS committee.

 Until you receive a final letter of confirmation, your registration will not be considered valid.
-Once your registration becomes valid, you will be required to pay the fees as listed above.
+Once your registration becomes valid, you will be required to pay the fees as listed registration fees page.
 Registration fees are non-refundable.

 Under 20 m, can only be accepted to the show by the decision of Yacht Charter Show Committee.